+Proposed Maximum Proposed Maximum

-Title of Each Class of Securities to be Registered Amount to be Registered / Proposed Maximum Offering Price Per Unit / Proposed Maximum Aggregate Offering Price Amount of Registration Fee
+Title of Each Class of Amount to be Offering Price Aggregate Amount of

+Securities to be Registered (1) Registered Per Unit Offering Price Registration Fee

-Common Stock (1)(2) (1)(2)
+Common Stock (2) (3) (2)(3) (2)(3) (2)(3)

-Preferred Stock(3)
+Preferred Stock (4)

-Depositary Shares(4)
+Depositary Shares (5)

-Debt Securities(3) (1)(2) (1)(2)
+Debt Securities (4)

+Warrants (4)
-(1) This registration statement covers an indeterminate amount of the securities of each identified class of securities.

-(2) An unspecified aggregate initial offering price or number of the securities of each identified class is being registered as may from time to time be offered at unspecified prices.
+- The securities of each class may be offered and sold by the Registrant and/or may be offered and sold, from time to time, by one or more selling security holders to be identified in the future.
+The selling security holders may purchase the securities directly from the Registrant, or from one or more (1)underwriters, dealers or agents. - (2) This registration statement covers an indeterminate amount of the securities of each identified class of securities. - Omitted pursuant to Form S-3 General Instruction II.E.
+An unspecified aggregate initial offering price or number of securities of each identified class is being registered as may from time to time be offered hereunder at indeterminate prices.
 Separate consideration may or may not be received for securities that are issuable on exercise, conversion or exchange of other securities or that are represented by depositary shares.
-In accordance with Rules 456(b) and 457(r), iStar Financial Inc. is deferring payment of all of the registration fees except for \$110,589 of unutilized fees relating to \$965,000,000 aggregate initial offering price of unsold securities of the issuer, that were registered under Registration Statement No. 333-181470, filed on May 16, 2012 (out of an aggregate fee of \$401,100 that was previously paid for \$3,500,000,000 aggregate initial offering price of securities); all of which is available as of the date hereof.
-Pursuant to Rule 457(p) under the Securities Act, such unutilized filing fees may be applied to the filing fees payable pursuant to this Registration Statement.

-(3) Includes shares of common stock, which may be issued upon conversion of the preferred stock or debt securities, or exercise of the warrants, which are being registered.

-(4) Each depositary share will be issued under a deposit agreement, will represent an interest in a fractional preferred share and will be evidenced by a depositary receipt.
+In accordance with Rules 456(b) and 457(r) under the Securities Act of 1933, the Registrant is deferring payment of all of the registration fee subject to the conditions set forth in such rules. - Includes shares of common stock, which may be issued upon conversion of the preferred stock or debt securities, or exercise of the warrants, which are (4) being registered. - Each depositary share will be issued under a deposit agreement, will represent an interest in a fractional preferred share and will be evidenced by a depositary receipt.
+(5)

-The information in this prospectus is not complete and may be changed.
-No person may sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
-This prospectus is not an offer to sell these securities and is not soliciting an offer to buy securities in any state where an offer or sale is not permitted.